cwinpy/cwinpy/docs/index.rst

 <https://htcondor.readthedocs.io/en/latest/users-manual/dagman-workflows.html>`_ to run the analysis
 on long observing runs for multiple detectors and multiple sources on a computer cluster or via the Open Science Grid.
-The pipelines can be used on both open data (as hosted by the `Gravitational-wave Open Science Center <https://www.gw-openscience.org/data/>`_) and proprietory data from the LIGO and Virgo detectors.
+The pipelines can be used on both open data (as hosted by the `Gravitational-wave Open Science Center <https://www.gw-openscience.org/data/>`_) and proprietary data from the LIGO and Virgo detectors.

 In addition to these main functions, CWInPy enables users to: